-Addiction Studies - For counselors, case managers, residence managers, and advocates, this concentration considers the impact of substance abuse on individuals, families and communities.
+Addiction Studies is for counselors, case managers, residence managers, and advocates.
+This concentration considers the impact of substance abuse on individuals, families and communities.
 It explores theories regarding addiction, various treatment approaches, and the societal consequences.
 The curriculum has been designed to meet the criteria for the Certified Alcohol and Drug Addiction Counselor (CADAC) certification.